walllab/iHART-ARC/README.md

 * Note: The Classification column is filled with FALSE everywhere except the first row in order to prevent the AUC calculation from crashing.

 Description:
 This script outputs a tab delimited file with 2 columns, Variant_ID and Classification.
 The Variant_ID is made up of the first 5 columns from the output of Step 1 delimited by periods rather than a tab (e.g., Chr.Pos.Ref.Alt.Child).
-The Classification column is filled with FALSE everywhere except the first row in order to prevent the AUC calculation from crashing (when developing the ARC model this column was used to assign true vs. false variant status in the training and the test set; when running the existing ARC model on new data this column is ignored).
+The Classification column is ignored when running the existing ARC model on new data; when developing the ARC model this column was used to assign true vs. false variant status in the training and the test set.
 This output file (“Variant ID file”) will be used as the input for the getAnnotation.sh script in Step 5.

 **Step 3: Make a version of the ABHet file that the pipeline understands.** <br>
 Usage: